MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-host-guardian-service-register.md

 ![System Information screenshot showing Virtualization Based Security status and configuration](./media/always-encrypted-enclaves/msinfo32-vbs-status.png)

-The first item to check is **Virtualization-based security**, which can have the following 3 values:
+The first item to check is **Virtualization-based security**, which can have the following three values:

 - **Running** means VBS is configured correctly and was able to start successfully.
 If your computer shows this status, you can skip to Step 3.
 - **Enabled but not running** means VBS is configured to run, but your hardware does not have the minimum security requirements to run VBS.
 You may need to change the configuration of your hardware in BIOS or UEFI to enable optional processor features like an IOMMU or, if the hardware truly does not support the required features, you may need to lower the VBS security requirements.
 Continue reading this section to learn more.
 - **Not enabled** means VBS is not configured to run.
-The Host Guardian Hyper-V Support feature automatically enables VBS, so it is recommended that you repeat step 1 if you see this status.
+The Host Guardian Hyper-V Support feature automatically enables VBS, so it's recommended that you repeat step 1 if you see this status.

 If VBS is not running on your computer, compare the values in the "Virtualization-based security **Required** Security Properties" item to those in the "Virtualization-based security **Available** Security Properties" item.
 The required properties must be equal to or a subset of the available security properties for VBS to run.